bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 Since you're not storing DB credentials in the codebase (remember earlier `.env` was added to `.gitignore` earlier to prevent it from ever getting committed), and since you should not be passing raw credentials via command line, go ahead and store them in Secrets Manager:

-1. Go to https://console.cloud.google.com/ > Secrets Manager
+1. Go to [console.cloud.google.com](https://console.cloud.google.com/) > Secrets Manager
-2. Set up 3 secrets with these names, whose values come from the `.env` file:
+2. Create 3 secrets with these names, whose values come from the `.env` file:
    1. `DB_USER`
    2. `DB_PASS`
    3. `DB_NAME`